tomhooijenga/access/README.md

     get(obj, key) {
         return obj._getById(key);
     },

-    // etc
+    // Alias methods in one line:
+    delete: (obj, key) => obj.del(key)
 });
 ```
-If a type implements one of the used methods, it is not necessary to also add it to the handler.
-It will be called
+If a type implements one of the methods with the same signature, it is not necessary to add it to the handler.
+It
-automatically for you.
+will be called automatically for you.
 For example, Map and WeakMap are fully compatible without being registered.
+A proxied method has precedence over auto-detected methods.

 ```
 Class Type {
     get(key) {
-        // Still called!
+        // Called automatically because it is detected.
+    },

+    set(key, value) {
+        // Not called automatically because it is proxied.
     }
 }

-access.register(Type, {});
+access.register(Type, {
+    set(obj, value) {
+        //
+    }
+});
 ```